AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/download-tenant-log.md

 uid: download-tenant-log
 ---

-# Tenant and namespace logs
+# Logs

-The OCS logs contain troubleshooting information, including messages about tenant-related activity, errors, and system messages.
+OSIsoft Cloud Services (OCS) includes logs for tenants and namespaces.
+These logs contain troubleshooting information, including messages about tenant-related activity, errors, and system messages.
 By default, logs report on activities that occurred within the past month.

 To download a tenant log in a .csv file, follow these steps: